SabaGholizadehAnsari/ltl-pxevaluation/README.md

    * First-derivative values
    * Sequential-patterns
    * Aggregation
-### Note
-There are few classes in the same namespace as an external package ("eu.iv4xr.framework.extensions.ltl" from the Aplib external package) due to the necessity of overriding specific behaviors.

 ## Replication instructions
 To replicate the results, you need to run "Test_ZenopuslevelSpecifications" test file, located at "src/test/java/ux.pxtesting.ltl.offline".